 That said, you can do up to 20 minutes if you have the time for it or feel that a longer warm-up will benefit you.
 (I do a 20-minute land-based warm-up before swimming).

 An ideal warm-up should include a combination of dynamic stretching, activation exercises, and mobilization.

 Dynamic stretching and mobilization include movements such as leg swings or arm circles- the key is that these aren’t static movements like your typical stretches, which aren’t recommended for warming up.

 On the other hand, activation exercises include light exercises to get blood flow going in muscles and increase your heart rate.
-This can consist of exercises like skipping, jumping lunges, band rows, band pull aparts, etc.
+This can consist of exercises like skipping, jumping lunges, resistance band rows, band pull-aparts, etc.

 That said, simply foam rolling is also a great way to warm up and mobilize muscles.
 Some swimmers also prefer to do light yoga for warm-up, which is completely fine.
 Combining foam rolling and yoga with dynamic stretching and/or activation exercises is also very effective for warming up.

 Fuel Your Training with a Pre-Workout Snack or Meal